prashanthgrebel/k8s/README.md

 3) ETCD Cluster: ETCD is a distributed reliable key-value store that is Simple, Secure & Fast

-      1) ETCD - Commands (Optional)
+      1) ETCD - Commands

       (Optional) Additional information about ETCDCTL Utility

         ETCDCTL is the CLI tool used to interact with ETCD.

       ETCDCTL can interact with ETCD Server using 2 API versions - Version 2 and Version 3.
 By default its set to use Version 2.
 Each version has different sets of commands.

 For example ETCDCTL version 2 supports the following commands: